National Suicide Prevention Month & Signs of Suicide

 Suicide.
 Admittedly, this is a hard, uncomfortable and sensitive subject to approach in conversation.
 There is still quite a bit of stigma and shame shrouding the topic, which makes it difficult to discuss openly.

 But people are starting to talk more about the issue.
-In particular, recent celebrity deaths, including Robin Williams, Anthony Bourdain and Kate Spade, have sparked dialogue on what has traditionally been a taboo subject.
+In particular, celebrity deaths, including Robin Williams, Anthony Bourdain, Kate Spade, Caroline Flack, and Tim Bergling (Avicii) have sparked dialogue on what has traditionally been a taboo subject.
 These conversations are helping to chip away at some of the harmful stigmas and misunderstandings surrounding suicide.
 As a result, our culture is becoming increasingly determined to build awareness around circumstances that lead to suicide in an effort to prevent suicide from becoming a choice for their friends and loved ones.

 September is National Suicide Prevention Month.